Designing InterVarsity’s Web Strategy

 “I just want to do my job.
 Why should I use your system when I can jump into weebly and do in 15 minutes what takes me 15 hours in Drupal?”

-At the risk of over-simplifying, the ‘jobs to be done’ across all of the sites fit into one of four functions.
+At the risk of over-simplifying, the ‘jobs to be done’ fit into one of four functions.

 -